nju-websoft/ContEA/README.md

 This repository is the official implementation of ContEA, the method proposed in paper [***Facing Changes: Continual Entity Alignment for Growing Knowledge Graphs***]() at ISWC2022.

+> Entity alignment is a basic and vital technique in knowledge graph (KG) integration.
+Over the years, research on entity alignment has resided on the assumption that KGs are static, which neglects the nature of growth of real-world KGs.
+As KGs grow, previous alignment results face the need to be revisited while new entity alignment waits to be discovered.
+In this paper, we propose and dive into a realistic yet unexplored setting, referred to as continual entity alignment.
+To avoid retraining an entire model on the whole KGs whenever new entities and triples come, we present a continual alignment method for this task.
+It reconstructs an entity's representation based on entity adjacency, enabling it to generate embeddings for new entities quickly and inductively using their existing neighbors.
+It selects and replays partial pre-aligned entity pairs to train only parts of KGs while extracting trustworthy alignment for knowledge augmentation.
+As growing KGs inevitably contain non-matchable entities, different from previous works, the proposed method employs bidirectional nearest neighbor matching to find new entity alignment and update old alignment.
+Furthermore, we also construct new datasets by simulating the growth of multilingual DBpedia.
+Extensive experiments demonstrate that our continual alignment method is more effective than baselines based on retraining or inductive learning.

 ![Framework](framework.png)

 ## Datasets